rohnugu/base-drafts/draft-ietf-quic-http.md

 HTTP_CLOSED_CRITICAL_STREAM (0x0F):
 : A stream required by the connection was closed or reset.

+HTTP_WRONG_STREAM_DIRECTION (0x0010):
+: A unidirectional stream type was used by a peer which is not permitted to do so.

 HTTP_GENERAL_PROTOCOL_ERROR (0x00FF):
 : Peer violated protocol requirements in a way which doesn't match a more